 A bottle of fizz is always a nice gift, but when it comes to special occasions like marriage proposals, anniversaries or Valentine’s Day, nothing shouts romance quite like pink Champagne.
 That said, pink Champagne isn’t only for loved-up couples – it’s a classy way to add some sparkle to all manner of celebratory events from birthday parties to hen dos, baby showers and summer garden parties, or even as a treat on Mother's Day.
 In fact, here at SquareMeal we feel that pink Champagne should be considered far more often than it tends to be.

-You might be tempted by a regular bottle of expensive Champagne which is always a worthy choice as far as we’re concerned.
+You might be tempted by a bottle of regular Champagne which is always a worthy choice as far as we’re concerned.
 However, the quality of rosé Champagne is better than ever at the moment, thanks to warmer summers and riper fruit, so we think it’s well worth mixing things up a little.
-Also, there’s no doubt that something a little bit special about glasses full of pink bubbly.
+Also, there’s no doubt something a little bit special about glasses full of pink bubbly.

 Not only does our guide explain why we like each bottle, it also helps to match the right rosé Champagne to the occasion thanks to tasting notes and prices, so that you know you're buying the best bottle, whatever the celebration.
 And remember: it might be better to give than to receive, but make sure you’re there when the bottle is opened.

-Ayala Rosé Majeur Champagne, £38
+Ayala Rosé Majeur Champagne

 What: Ayala's beautiful, pink-tinged wine has intrinsic elegance on account of the Chardonnay grapes that go into the blend, but it’s also generous owing to a decent glug of top cru Pinot Noir from the Montagne de Reims.
 Fresh herbs and strawberries on the nose lead into a restrained palate hinting at red berries and freshly picked peaches, with a persistent mousse and a generous finish gilding the lily.